markgemmill/conficus/docs/index.rst

 |version-badge| |coverage-badge|

 ``conficus`` is a python ini configuration utility.
-It reads ini-based configuration files into a python dict. ``conficus`` provides automatic coercing of values (e.g. str -> int), nested sections, easy access and section inheritance.
+It reads ini and toml based configuration files into a python dict. ``conficus`` provides automatic coercing of values (e.g. str -> int), nested sections, easy access and section inheritance.

+v0.5.0 drops support for all python versions less that 3.6.
+The next minor version will also drop it's custom ini support solely for toml format.

 Installation
 ~~~~~~~~~~~~